Skip to content

 Rewards & Weighted Chance

 Reward tables are keyed by player level ([1], [2], [3]).
-Each row's chance is a weight, not a percentage — think of it as the number of raffle tickets in the hat.
+Each level bucket holds its own lootCount (how many distinct items that level hands out) and an items pool.
+Each row's chance is a weight, not a percentage - think of it as the number of raffle tickets in the hat.

 lua